-Once you have decided on your Container Pot ‘recipe', play around in the dirt to determine the best placement; do you want your thriller to be right in the middle or off to one side?
+Once you have decided on your Container Pot combination or ‘recipe', play around in the dirt to determine the best placement; do you want your thriller to be right in the middle or off to one side?
 Make sure to add a slow release fertilizer to the dirt when you plant your container garden.

 Thanks so much for stopping by to visit today; I appreciate it more than you’ll ever know.
 And when you leave a comment…ah, it makes my heart sing!
 If you want to see what I’m up to from week to week, sign up here to sign up for updates.